siddhartha-gadgil/DeptWeb/_auto-seminars/2015/2015-1-5-mahesh-kakde-kings-college-london.md

 date: 2015-1-5
 speaker: "Mahesh Kakde King's College London"
 title: "Iwasawa theory"
 time: "3:30 - 4:30 p.m."
-venue: "Lecture Hall III, Department of Mathematics"
+time: "Lecture Hall III, Department of Mathematics"
 ---
 I will start with an overview of classical Iwasawa theory and give a formulation of main conjectures in noncommutative Iwasawa theory.
 If time